Theodosian: A Deep Dive into Memory-Hierarchy-Centric FHE Acceleration: Implications on Future Work

 Hardware-based solutions will require improvements in on-chip memory bandwidth; however, scaling bandwidth for a large on-chip structure, such as the L2 cache on modern GPUs, is inherently challenging.
 Although prior ASIC FHE accelerator proposals~\cite{isca-2022-bts, isca-2022-craterlake, micro-2022-ark, isca-2023-sharp, isca-2025-fast, micro-2025-hawk, micro-2024-trinity, micro-2024-ufc, hpca-2025-effact, micro-2023-mad} achieve high bandwidth from massive on-chip memory, this is feasible largely because the memory is partitioned across compute units and does not support the fully random access required of a GPU L2 cache.

 Finally, our optimizations are not specific to NVIDIA GPUs and are applicable to other GPU architectures as well.
-AMD’s MI300X, for example, scales out to a large number of compute units and pairs that with a huge 256MB last-level cache, while the local memory capacity that corresponds to shared memory remains relatively small at 64KB per compute unit~\cite{amd-mi300x-benchmark}.
-In such a design space, our approach is well aligned because it focuses on improving cache efficiency and effective bandwidth utilization.
+AMD's MI300X, for example, scales out to a large number of compute units and pairs that with a huge 256MB last-level cache, while the local memory capacity corresponding to shared memory remains small at 64KB per compute unit~\cite{amd-mi300x-benchmark}.
+In such a design space, our approach is aligned well as it focuses on improving cache efficiency and effective bandwidth utilization.